Professional Corporations For Engineers

 An Alberta lawyer can register a corporation for you, as well as advise on shareholder and dividend information.
 A lawyer can also assist with professional documents your incorporation may require such as contracts, consulting agreements and additional registrations.

-Engineer professional corporations do not restrict an engineer’s liability for negligence or malpractice.
+Engineer professional corporations do not always restrict an engineer’s liability for negligence or malpractice.
 Most corporations protect the shareholder from personal liability.
-This is not the case with a professional corporation.
-Engineers remain jointly and severally liable for negligence or malpractice, even when they provide services through their professional corporation.
+Depending on the corporate set up and how the delivery of services are offered, this is not always the case for engineers. typically, litigators sue the corporation and the individual for negligence.

 However, a professional corporation limits other forms of financial liability.
 For example, for bank loans to purchase office equipment and leases for office space.
 If you have not signed a personal guarantee, a professional corporation may shield your personal assets from being liable.